starfi5h/DSP_Mod_Support/CameraTools/README.md

 - Rotation is not smooth enough in curve camera path with respect to position changes.

 ## ChangeLogs

+#### v0.4.0
+- Path: Add target for camera to look at.
+- Config `MovePlayerWithSpaceCamera` default value is now true.
+When stop viewing, the mecha will go back to the original position in space.
+- Add scroll list in I/O window to view and select imported camera or path to add.
+- Add ZHCN translation.

 #### v0.3.0
 - Fix camera path is not smooth in space.
 Add VectorLF3 json convertor in TomlTypeConverter.